Female to Male Breast Surgery Can Help Transgendered Patients Achieve Their Ideal Appearance

-The process of top surgery begins with a complimentary consultation and thorough discussion and evaluation.
+The process of top surgery begins with a consultation and thorough discussion and evaluation.
 During your consultation, Dr. Jones will carefully review your goals as well as your health history.
 In addition, you will have an examination to carefully assess what would be the best approach for you given your goals and anatomy.
 After this, Dr. Jones will discuss with you the specific options that would work best for you and together you will form a treatment plan.

 Day of Surgery

 On the day of the procedure, you will again come to our office, which is also a fully accredited surgical facility.
 You will meet with the same staff as the day of your initial consultation as well as your board certified anesthesiologist.
 Dr. Jones will also meet with you again and discuss the procedure and answer any additional questions.
 You will then be brought back to the operating room and undergo the procedure, which typically takes a couple of hours.
 You will typically spend another hour in recovery afterwards.
 When you are ready, you will be allowed to go home or to a local hotel with a responsible adult.
 You will then be brought back the next day to be evaluated and to answer any questions.
 This helps to prepare you for the recovery process.
 Follow-ups are then usually spaced out more as necessary.